 Mysore is your destination today, an ancient Indian city 7 hours away and known for its wide array of palaces.
 Visit the Mysore market, and haggle for some fresh fruits or fun souvenirs.
 Learn the secrets behind the Indian art of silk weaving, and then get ready for the evening: tonight, you’re dining with the Prince.

 Today, you’re off to Bangalore, India’s third-largest city (a 3-hour drive).
-Transfer to your suite at the Taj West End, which holds the title of the city’s first hotel, and get acquainted with your new surroundings.
+Transfer to your suite and get acquainted with your new surroundings.
 Once settled in, visit Lal Bagh, a botanical garden with India's largest collection of tropical plants; and the elegant Tipu Sultan’s Palace.
 Enjoy a romantic dinner out tonight, sampling some of the city’s best food.

 Visit the recently-renovated Bangalore Palace today, and walk around its royal grounds.
 Next, head to Dodda Basavana Gudi, also known as the Bull Temple, representing a sacred Hindu demi-god.
 Spend the rest of your day relaxing in the palatial surroundings of your hotel, or exploring the city as you like.

-Fly to Chennai today, and check in to your suite at the Park Hyatt.
+Fly to Chennai today, and check in to your suite.
 Visit the country’s largest artists’ commune, Cholamandal Artists’ Village, followed by the Government Museum, a hub of Tamil Nadu’s art, culture, and natural heritage.
 Finally, end your day with a visit to the Southern Railway Terminus, the city’s oldest surviving station.
 Relax at your hotel this evening ahead of your departure tomorrow.

 After breakfast today, you’ll check out of your hotel and fly to Mumbai, where you can check in for your connecting flight home or to your next destination.